GACJ/callingitround/content/docs/calling/4_demystifying_in_out_make/index.md

 ## Notes

 [^1]:
      This is _mostly_ true.
-It is not true for Stedman or Erin, but is true for the vast majority of other methods (and some principles); the work of the observation bell directly relates to the name of the calling position.
+It is not true for Stedman or Erin, but is true for the vast majority of commonly rung methods (and some principles); the work of the observation bell directly relates to the name of the calling position.

-[^2]:
+[^2]: If it helps to hear it another way: the calling position is _not_ named by where the observation bell is when the call is made; it's named by where the observation bell is when the call has been executed, which is a whole pull later!

+[^3]:
      There is another call known as "Middle" that we won't cover in this section, but it can also be abbreviated with M. Often when there is a Middle (M) calling position available, the calling position used for making the fourths will be simply Fourths (F).

-[^3]:
+[^4]:
      It came up in the process of compiling this section that in fact, the two calling positions “Wrong and Home” used to be known as “Wrong and _Right_”.
 Conducting is definitely a living tradition and it has changed over time; clearly nothing here is set in stone!
 But I am setting down what I believe to be common practice these days.

-[^4]:
+[^5]:
      Technically, there’s also “Home” for when long fifths are made, but this is more often just thought of as being unaffected!